Indian airline IndiGo expects domestic travel recovery by Oct-Dec quarter

 Dutta also expects that any meaningful recovery in international travel will now be pushed to the fiscal fourth quarter - January to March 2022.

-Interglobe Aviation Ltd (INGL.NS), which runs IndiGo, reported its fifth straight quarterly loss on Saturday and has plans to raise up to 30 billion rupees ($412 million) to strengthen its balance sheet. read more
+Interglobe Aviation Ltd, which runs IndiGo, reported its fifth straight quarterly loss on Saturday and has plans to raise up to 30 billion rupees ($412 million) to strengthen its balance sheet.

 It also plans to raise an additional $618 million of liquidity during the year through credit from banks and sale and leaseback of aircraft, CFO Jiten Chopra told analysts.